The standard Information

 12. Macrocytosis - Large red blood cells

-Some doctors do not understand the fact that macrocytosis (large red blood cells) is an advanced symptom of B12 deficiency and mistakenly think that there no treatment is required unless it is present.
+Some doctors do not understand the fact that macrocytosis (large red blood cells) is an advanced symptom of B12 deficiency and mistakenly think that no treatment is required unless it is present.

 Absence of anaemia - macrocytosis